divinedian/Contact-Book-API/README.md

 As a Regular User
 -   Should be able to get single record of existing contacts either by id, email
 -   Should update record to add photo

--  OPTIONAL: You might want to improve the features of your app by adding contact’s social-media outlets